Want to visit the most exciting city on the planet? Rio de Janeiro has a lot going on.

 The host of the 2016 summer Olympics and the 2014 World Cup, it’s got the world’s attention and everyone is watching.
-If you want to maximize your time in Rio, make sure to follow our tops pics of the 18 most excellent things to do in Rio de Janeiro.
+If you want to maximize your time in Rio, make sure to follow our tops picks of the most excellent things to do in Rio de Janeiro.

-The best Things to do in Rio de Janeiro
+The best things to do in Rio de Janeiro

 Out of the few countries we’ve visited, we feel that Rio is the most intoxicating city in South America, possibly the planet.
 The landscape alone makes it worthy of the most beautiful.
 Don’t believe me?
 Check out all the things to do in Rio de Janeiro.

 Christ the Redeemer

 It’s one of the most recognized in the world.
 When picturing Rio, this is what everyone envisions.
-Christo Redentor stands proud over the city at the top of Corcovado Mountain.
+Christo Redentor stands proudly over the city at the top of Corcovado Mountain.

 Traveling to Rio this summer?
 Pick up your Lonely Planet Travel Guide

 This hotel was the first in the area dating back to 1923.
 It’s almost as if the beach life built up around the Copacabana Palace.

-Sugarloaf Mountain rises 396 m over the Rio Harbour and really contributes to the easthetic of the city’s spectacular skyline.
-It is named so because it resembles a sugarloaf; a hard packed bunch of sugar that looks like a cone.
+Sugarloaf Mountain rises 396 m over the Rio Harbour and really contributes to the aesthetic of the city’s spectacular skyline.
+It is named so because it resembles a Sugarloaf; a hard packed bunch of sugar that looks like a cone.

 Just a block up from the beach, you can visit the Girl From Ipanema Cafe where the famous song was penned.

 Ipanema is more of a residential area than Copacabana so there aren’t as many hotel choices, but there are three beach hotels.

 Santa Marta Favela Tour

-Favelas used to be over run by drug lords and gangs, but they are slowly being pacified and now there are a handful of favelas that are safe for tourists to visit.
+Favelas used to be overrun by drug lords and gangs, but they are slowly being pacified and now there are a handful of favelas that are safe for tourists to visit.

 Read more about our time in the Santa Marta Favela at: Pacifying Rio’s Favelas

 We visited the Santa Marta Favela with Rio’s Urban Adventures and saw where Michael Jackson filmed his music video “They don’t care about us” But more importantly, we saw how the community has changed from crime to community.

 The Lapa Steps are a popular attraction where visitors can climb the 215 colourful tiled steps that lead from the Lapa neighbourhood to Santa Teresa.

-Are you enjoying our Things to do in Rio de Janeiro post?
+Are you enjoying our things to do in Rio de Janeiro post?
 Check out Things to do in Dublin

 There are more than 2000 tiles from more than 60 countries from around the world.
 The steps have turned into a masterpiece.

 Helicopter Scenic Flight

-With a blend of urban sprawl, colourful hillside favelas, jungle, ocean and beaches, this is one of the most beautiful cities on earth and a helicopter tour lets you truly take in the scope and scale of Rio’s landscape.
+With a blend of urban sprawl, colourful hillside favelas, jungle, ocean, and beaches, this is one of the most beautiful cities on earth and a helicopter tour lets you truly take in the scope and scale of Rio’s landscape.

 One of the best things to do in Rio is a Helicopter tour: Check out our full post and video here.

 There’s markets, cathedrals, museums and monasteries.
 If you get a chance, be sure to take a Rio City tour.

 Museum of Tomorrow

 The Museum of Tomorrow is located on the waterfront of downtown Rio.
 Opening in December 2015, it is one of the world’s most extraordinary architectural designs.

 Churches and Monasteries

-The Monastery of St. Benedict is worthing going inside to marvel at the walls and sculptures covered in gold leaf.
+The Monastery of St. Benedict is worth going inside to marvel at the walls and sculptures covered in gold leaf.

 In 1893 a bomb landed in the building, but it didn’t explode.
 It is believed to be a miracle and the unexploded bomb is still in the wall in the back of the church.

 It looks like something out of the Egyptian desert creating a pyramid in the centre of the city.

 Dona Marta Lookout

 Many people feel that the best view of Rio is from Christ the Redeemer, but you actually get a far more stunning view from just part way up Corcovado at the Dona Marta Lookout.

 Now that you know all the things to do in Rio de Janeiro, check out where to stay in Rio.

 Make sure to stop at the Sambadrome to see the parade route where schools compete for the title of best samba troupe.

 A mansion stands in the center of the park surrounding a pool where you can sit in a cafe and enjoy a cup of coffee as you take in the view of Christo above.

 There are 8000 plant species in the park spanning 130 acres of land.
-Pathways weave through the tropical plants, ponds and trees.
+Pathways weave through tropical plants, ponds and trees.

 Lunch at the Confeitaria Colombo